DrFritzi/OVRLay/README.md

 - Load in OBJ (WaveFront) files as RenderModels, and attach them to overlays!

-- Support for the lastest Stable Release of Unity (2017.1)!
+- Support for the latest Stable Release of Unity (2022.3.14f1)!

 - Does not use Unity's Built-In OpenVR support, but has its own OpenVR Handler that deals with getting a connection to SteamVR, getting the HMD and Right/Left controller positions, and updating / handling Overlay Relevant OpenVR events!